5 DIY Energy-Saving Projects Anyone Can TacklePublished on Monday September 10, 2018

 Clean (if it’s a reusable one) or replace your air conditioning filter every four-to-six weeks.
 That small measure can ensure that your AC unit is working most efficiently and consuming less energy.
 Replacing a dirty, clogged filter with a clean one can lower your air conditioner’s energy consumption by 5 percent to 15 percent.

 Ready to go green?

 Sometimes, the DIY route just won’t cut it.
 Attempting to install or repair certain areas of your home can be hazardous, costly, and potentially unsightly.
-If you need energy efficient roofing, windows, doors, or siding, Contact Long Home Products at 855-275-4675 or online.
+If you need energy efficient roofing, windows, doors, or siding, Contact Long Home Products online.
 We build trust and peace of mind into every Long product.